unh-comp-master-project/unh-comp-master-project.github.io/work-products.md

 ### Project Work Outline
 In one page draft the outline of your project wrok.
 Organize your outline in five sections.
 In each section address the questinos below.

-1. What do you plan to investigate?
-What's the object of your investigation?
-2. What will you investigate?
+1. What will you investigate?
 What is the overarching goal of the project?
-What objectives do you plan to accomplish in order to meet the overall goal?
+2. What objectives will you need to accomplish in order to meet the overall goal?
 3. How do you plan to carry out the project work?
 What are the milestones and artifacts of the development process?
 What methods, tools, and/or data sets will you use?
 4. What result do you expect your project work to produce?